 Rowing Machine: Yes

-Well, hopefully you have a better idea of what each of the bowflex gyms have to offer.
+Well, hopefully you have a better idea of which is the best bowflex home gym have to offer.
 All of these are discounted a lot on amazon so make sure you look there and check out more customer reviews before you buy the product.
-The Xtreme 2SE is bowflex’s best seller and has the most bang for the buck.
-Let me know if you have any more questions and I would love to hear about your results with the gyms!
+The Xtreme 2SE is bowflex’s best seller and is one of the best home gyms, most bang for the buck.
+Let me know if you have any more questions and I would love to hear about your results with the Bowflex gyms!

 In the event that you have talked yourself out of building this type of home gym I still have other options for you.
 You can check out my adjustable dumbbell guide and my adjustable bench guide to help you build out a set of dumbbells and the right bench to using in your home gym.
 Another article you might like reading is my best flooring for home gym which lists out the different styles of flooring you can buy to sit your bowflex home gym equipment on.

 Hit me up in the comment section if you have questions.